STE - Sustainable Engineering

 STE 6100 Introduction to Sustainable Engineering Cr.
 3

 Economic, environmental, social, and technological perspectives relevant to the design, operation and management of engineering activities.
 Multiple perspectives addressed from a system sustainability view point.
-Offered Every Term.
+Offered Yearly.

 Equivalent: CHE 6100